30 Common Nursing Interview Questions And Answers – General And Behavioral

 (A) Action – Describe what actions you took to resolve the situation and the tasks at hand.

-(R) Results – What was the outcome of your actions.
+(R) Results – What was the outcome of your actions?

 1) How Do You Deal With A Difficult Patient?

 As a nurse, you will be confronted with frustrated patients every single day.
 Your success at work will depend on the way you handle such situations.
-An interviewer wants to engage how well you handle stress and what actions you take during these challenging situations.
-So, the key when answering such a question is to highlight that one needs to remain calm and display professional temperament.
+An interviewer wants to engage in how well you handle stress and what actions you take during these challenging situations.
+So, the key when answering such a question is to highlight that one needs to remain calm and display a professional temperament.
 With that said, in such a situation, the critical skills which will come into play for any nurse will be excellent communication (in being persuasive) and interpersonal skills, excellent listening skills, problem-solving, or critical thinking skills.
 We didn’t mention teamwork because, as you can understand that “teamwork” in this particular scenario will NOT be applicable.
 So, the key here is only to mention those skills which apply to the scenario.

 “As a nurse, I am well aware that I will be dealing with challenging patients every single day.
 These patients are going through a difficult time in their lives, and this is not only giving them a physical burden but an emotional one too.
 The key here is to remain calm and professional while reassuring them that we are here to try and make them better.

-For example, during my previous job, there was an elderly patient that was being verbally and physically abusive towards me every day.
+For example, during my previous job, there was an elderly patient that was verbally and physically abusive toward me every day.
 This patient had no visitors coming to see him and had very little communication throughout the day.
 I understood this could be very lonely, and it can take a toll on someone’s mental being.
 My solution was to offer him friendship and companionship.
 I took it upon myself to change his routine by getting him more involved in activities.
 For example, I would take him outside for fresh air, read to him, or even play games with him, which he enjoyed.
 These activities are what he needed because I saw a positive change in his mood.
 He became more talkative and friendly.
-Ultimately, the abuse completely stopped 😊”
+Ultimately, the abuse completely stopped!”

 Again, this is a sample answer, so hopefully, you can construct an answer using this template for your interview.